catwhisperingninja/defi-trader-demo/docs/AZURE_KEYVAULT.md

 `Azure Connected Machine Onboarding`

 And over a weekend...wow.
-Nice global-scale Kubernetes fleet you got there.
-Hope you set budget alerts!
+Nice global-scale Kubernetes fleet you got there!
+Hope you set budget alerts...

-SPs with powerful roles can be profoundly destructed if left unattended and then exploited.
+SPs with powerful roles can be profoundly destructive if left unattended and then exploited.

 ## RBAC Role Definition ID Assignments